-\\\The BACB has recently announced changes to fieldwork requirements that will go into effect for students who apply to sit for the BCBA exam in 2027 (see www.bacb.com for more information).
+The BACB has recently announced changes to fieldwork requirements that will go into effect for students who apply to sit for the BCBA exam in 2027 (see www.bacb.com for more information).
 All students who begin the ABA program during the summer 2025 semester or later must meet these new requirements because the earliest they will be able to apply to sit for the BACB exam is after December 31, 2026.
-To meet the new requirements, students may need to re-take courses from the VCS.